-The benefits of air-hardening steels are particularly noticeable in the weld area of Reynolds 853, where, unlike conventional steel alloys, strength can actually increase after cooling in air immediately after welding.
+853 is an air-hardening steel.
+The benefits of this are particularly noticeable in the weld area, where unlike conventional steel alloys, strength can actually increase after cooling in air immediately after welding.
 853 is heat-treated to give high strength and damage resistance, and the steel properties allow thin walls to be used, so that lower weight but fatigue-resistant structures can be made.

 Why Reynolds 853 works: